Cort Adeler House: History

 The property was briefly, in 1764–65, owned by tobacco manufacturer Robert Ogilvi.
+In 1770–1780, it belonged to the wholesaler Søren Lycke (Severin Lücke).
+He served as one of the directors of the Danish Asiatic Company.

 Rabe Holm family

 In 1779, Lycke sold the property to merchant (grosserer) Peter Rabe Holm (1751-1838).
 His property was home to 24 residents in two households at the 1787 census.
 Rabe Holm resided in the building with his wife Anna Maria Hännel, their seven children (aged one to nine), his bookkeeper Jens Adrian Leth, two clerks, a caretaker, two maids and a wet nurse.
 Peder Ramshart, a naval officer with rank of commander captain, resided in the other apartment with his wife Frideriche Schmidt, their three children (aged two to seven) and three maids.

 In 1798, Thomas Potter took over one of the apartments.
 His iron foundry was at this point located in Sofiegade.
 He lived in the apartment until 1807.
 He had previously lived in the Potter House overlooking Christianshavn Canal.

 The property was home to 20 residents in three households at the 1801 census.
 Peter Rabeholm resided in the building with his second wife Kasse Konsberg, five of their children from his first marriage, a clerk, a caretaker, two maids and the lieutenant Friderich E. Koefod Dorscheus.
 Thomas Potter resided in the building with his wife, their two children (aged one and two), a wet nurse and two maids.
 Richart Juel, a grocer (spækhøker), resided in the building with his wife Cathrine Dreyer and one maid.

 Rabe Holm's property was listed as No. 47 in the new cadastre of 1806.